-Student Athletes Discussing How Concussions Affect Them Can Help Student Athletes in Kansas and MissouriPosted on Dec 26, 2011
+Student Athletes Discuss Concussions In Kansas and MissouriPosted on Dec 26, 2011

 Sarah Rainey, a soccer player, talked about how she had lost consciousness during a game because of a blow to the head.
 She took a sip of water after regaining consciousness and went right back to playing the rest of the game.
 However, she can’t remember the rest of the game, including two overtimes.
 Rainey hasn’t played a game since because she suffers from headaches, pressure in her head, it takes her three times longer to do anything, and she now has to use a calculator for simple arithmetic.
 She often has to go to the nurses office to nap during classes because of the concussion.